 We next turn to the spatial profiles of the wave functions, obtained by constructing a weighted superposition of the low-energy eigenstates, in the A-type (armchair) geometry.
 We observe a variety of localization behaviors, such as: (i) states localized at both ends of the strip, (ii) states localized only at a single end of the strip, (iii) states extended throughout the strip, (iv) states localized at intermediate positions on the strip away from the ends.
 In the wavefunction plots (Fig.~\ref{fig:A_X_wf}), the labels (a), (b), (c), etc., correspond to different values of the magnetic field $h_x/t$, while the sub-labels (i) - (iv) represent the increasing strength of the disorder: clean ($\mathcal{Z} = 0$), weak ($\mathcal{Z} = 20$), moderate ($\mathcal{Z} = 50$), and strong disorder ($\mathcal{Z} = 150$), respectively.
 Noting the spectrum in Fig.~\ref{fig:A_X} (b)-i, we identify three regions or \textit{phases} in $h_x/t$ where zero energy states appear with the spectral gap: (i) $h_x/t \approx 0.3$-$0.5$, (ii) $h_x/t \approx 0.55$-$1.0$, and (iii) $h_x/t \gtrsim 1.8$.
 We select representative values from each region to examine their wavefunction characteristics.

-\textit{phase-(i):} In Fig.~\ref{fig:A_X_wf}, panels (d) and (e) correspond to $h_x/t = 0.40$ and $0.45$, respectively, both from the first phase.
-The wavefunctions in (d)-i and (e)-i are localized at only one edge of the strip, indicating that these zero-energy modes are topologically trivial.
+\textit{phase-(i):} In Fig.~\ref{fig:A_X_wf}, panels (a) and (b) correspond to $h_x/t = 0.40$ and $0.45$, respectively, both from the first phase.
+The wavefunctions in (a)-i and (b)-i are localized at only one edge of the strip, indicating that these zero-energy modes are topologically trivial.
 The role of disorder further supports this inference.
 In the low-energy spectra [Fig.~\ref{fig:A_X}(b)-ii, iii, iv], the first phase is no longer distinguishable as disorder increases; the corresponding zero-energy states merge into a continuum of low-energy modes, closing the bandgap necessary for topological protection.
-The associated wavefunctions [Fig.~\ref{fig:A_X_wf}(d)-ii-iv and (e)-ii-iv] lose their edge localization and become randomly distributed within the bulk of the strip, which suggests their trivial nature.
+The associated wavefunctions [Fig.~\ref{fig:A_X_wf}(d)-ii-iv and (b)-ii-iv] lose their edge localization and become randomly distributed within the bulk of the strip, which suggests their trivial nature.